header

 Individual Options

-The Retirement Plan offers individual options.
-These options aim to allow participants to leverage the Group Plan to increase their future retirement income.
+The régime de retraite offers individual options.
+These options aim to allow participants to leverage the group plan to increase their future retirement income.

 Option 1: Voluntary Contributions

 This option is for participants who wish to contribute beyond the regular contribution determined by their organization.
-Amounts accumulated through voluntary contributions will be accounted for differently from regular contributions.
-You will receive the Plan’s annual return, minus its management fees.
+Amounts accumulated through voluntary contributions are accounted for differently from regular contributions.
+You will receive the plan’s annual return, minus its management fees.

 Why Make Voluntary Contributions?